 7) Tasks.
 Tasks comprise work packages and, by extension, the project’s scope.
 You use your WBS to define each task’s description, requirements, owner, dependencies, status, and duration.

 8) WBS Dictionary.
-The WBS dictionary defines the project’s WBS elements and ensures that everyone clearly understands the terms associated with the project.
+The dictionary defines the project’s elements and ensures that everyone clearly understands the terms associated with the project.

 9) WBS Levels.
-WBS levels define the WBS element’s hierarchy.
+The levels define each element’s hierarchy.

 10) Work Packages.
-Work packages make up the lowest level of the Work Breakdown Structure, consisting of a group of associated tasks small enough to be handled by either a single person or a department.
+Work packages comprise the lowest level of the Work Breakdown Structure, consisting of a group of associated tasks small enough to be handled by either a single person or a department.

 What Are the Characteristics of a Work Breakdown Structure?

-The chief characteristic of the work breakdown structure is its leveled structure.
+The chief characteristic of the work breakdown structure is its level structure.
 Work breakdown structures are typically split into three or four levels, depending on the project’s complexity, process, and size.

 1) Level Zero.
 This level is the broadest and describes the scope of the project.
 In addition, level Zero states the project title and final deliverable.
 So, if we used the example of the previous charts, its Level Zero could be “Building Our Dream House.”